 The primary allergens of interest in animal facilities are proteins distributed to the environment via urine, dander, and/or saliva.
 In facilities with mice or rats, the main culprits are the urinary proteins and major allergens, Mus m 1 and Rat n 1.
-Depending on the animal facility, other allergens may also be important, such as the major cat allergens Fel d 1 and Fel d 4; dog allergen Can f 1, or guinea pig urinary proteins (GPUP).
+Depending on the animal facility, other allergens may also be important, such as the major cat allergens Fel d 1 and Fel d 4; dog allergen Can f 1, rabbit allergen Ory c 3, or guinea pig urinary proteins (GPUP).

-While the individual proteins involved in laboratory animal allergy are diverse, all these allergens share certain common features: they tend to become and remain airborne easily, and are easily soluble in aqueous environments, which aids exposure.
+While the individual proteins involved in laboratory animal allergy are diverse, all these allergens share certain common features: they tend to become airborne easily, and are readily soluble in aqueous environments, which aids exposure.
 They therefore represent a high risk for allergic sensitization and allergic disease in exposed individuals.

-Industrial hygienists are frequently tasked with monitoring animal facilities to investigate specific complaints, to establish risk assessment profiles associated with specific tasks or rooms, to evaluate efficacy of engineering controls designed to limit exposure, to monitor ongoing compliance with occupational exposure limits (OEL), and to monitor worker compliance with exposure control procedures.
+Industrial hygienists are frequently tasked with monitoring animal facilities to investigate specific complaints, establish risk assessment profiles, evaluate efficacy of engineering controls designed to limit exposure, monitor ongoing compliance with Occupational Exposure Limits (OEL), and monitor worker compliance with exposure control procedures.
 Ultimately, the aim is to prevent new sensitization of laboratory workers, and to reduce the risk of allergic symptoms in workers who are already sensitized to the animals.
-Currently, animal laboratories in pharma/biotech industry are more likely than academic or government facilities to have effective LAA exposure monitoring protocols in place.
-In the interest of worker protection, this discrepancy needs to be addressed.